-Amir Owens, a former football player at Idaho State and a graduate student at Eastern Washington University, is EWU’s assistant athletic director for athletic performance.
+Amir Owens, a former football player at Idaho State who recently received his master’s degree at Eastern, is EWU’s assistant athletic director for athletic performance.
 He began in March 2014, and oversees the strength and conditioning program for the school’s 14-sport program at the NCAA Division I level.

 Owens is formerly from Tacoma and attended Curtis High School, and graduated from Idaho State in 2010.
-He has been at Eastern since July of 2011, and is on schedule to receive his master’s degree in exercise science this June.
+He has been at Eastern since July of 2011, and received his master’s degree in exercise science in June of 2014.

 He is certified by the National Strength and Conditioning Association (CSCS) and USA Weightlifting (USAW Level 1), and is also CPR/AED certified by the American Red Cross.

 While a graduate student at Eastern, he has served as assistant director for athletic performance, and twice served as interim director of the department.
 Most specifically, he has worked with design and implementation of all phases of training for Eagle football, men’s and women’s basketball and women’s soccer teams.
 He worked full-time with the EWU football team in fall of 2013.

 Owens also worked with the College Preparatory Academy in Spokane as strength and conditioning coach, and from August 2011 to September of 2012 worked at the Spokane Athletic Club as a performance enhancement coach.
 He also served as a physical therapist assistant and director of the MVP FIT program at MVP Physical Therapy in Fircrest, Wash., from December 2010 to June of 2011.
 In addition, he had an internship at Catz Sports Performance in Renton, Wash.